dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 <a name="my-own-psychological-development-a-topped-tree-isolated-like-veal" />

 ### [My Own Psychological Development: A Topped Tree, Isolated Like Veal](#my-own-psychological-development-a-topped-tree-isolated-like-veal)

-- topped tree is also a metaphor for a lopsided family tree

 Adults can be sheltered in the extreme via poverty, restricted transportation, extreme sociological disruption, ruined reputation,